oblador/loki/docs/configuration.md

 ### `gm`

 Uses the GraphicsMagick library to create diffs, this is generally faster but requires to have the library installed.
 You can install it with homebrew using `brew install graphicsmagick`.
-This is default if available.
+This is default if available. `chromeTolerance` percentage is based on overall image, meaning you'd likely want a low threshold.

 ### `looks-same`

-A JavaScript only solution that will work out of the box on every machine, however it is slower and will produce a different diff image.
+A JavaScript only solution that will work out of the box on every machine, however it is slower and will produce a different diff image. `chromeTolerance` percentage is based on neighboring pixels which makes it ideal when you have different pixel densities.

 ||`gm`|`looks-same`|
 |-|---|------------|